VIDA-NYU/reprozip/docs/source/unpacking-use.rst

 Before reproducing the experiment, users also have the option to change the input files.
-First, users need to identify the identifiers for these files by running the *showfiles* command
+First, users need to get the identifiers for these files by running the *showfiles* command
 (see :ref:`showfiles`),
 and then run the *upload* command::